cfpb/design-manual/brand-guidelines/typography.md

 #### Body copy spacing

-For multiple paragraphs within the same section set the space between paragraphs to 15 px.
+For multiple paragraphs within the same section set the space between paragraphs to 15px.

 </div>